 Yup, if these prospects do contact you asking for help, your sales team will give you grief because they are wasting their precious time on bad enquiries:

-- personnel who don't have the authority to buy
+- business personnel who don’t have the authority to buy – they’re just doing price comparisons

-- purchasers who only want to buy in very small quantities or who have extremely customised needs
+- purchasers who only want to buy a couple of cameras

 Get the right traffic to your site and the quality of your leads will improve.